thampiman/Data-Science/README.md

    3. Transactions on Vehicular Technology (TVT)
    4. Transactions on Wireless Communications (TWC)

-The citations are then obtained from [Microsoft Academic Search](http://academic.research.microsoft.com/).
-In order to use the [API](http://academic.research.microsoft.com/about/Microsoft%20Academic%20Search%20API%20User%20Manual.pdf), add your own ID in the [settings.json](https://github.com/thampiman/Data-Science/blob/master/Communications-Research/settings.json) file.
-The citations are then cleaned up and validated using [Google Scholar](http://scholar.google.com).
+The citations for each paper are obtained from [Microsoft Academic Search](http://academic.research.microsoft.com/).
+In order to use the [API](http://academic.research.microsoft.com/about/Microsoft%20Academic%20Search%20API%20User%20Manual.pdf), add your own API ID to the [settings.json](https://github.com/thampiman/Data-Science/blob/master/Communications-Research/settings.json) file.
+The citations data is then cleaned up and validated using [Google Scholar](http://scholar.google.com).

 The locations of the primary authors of the papers are obtained from the [MaxMind](https://www.maxmind.com/en/worldcities) world cities database.
 Any missing data is then obtained from [Google](http://google.com).

 ## Metrics and Preliminary Analysis
-The [code](https://github.com/thampiman/Data-Science/blob/master/Communications-Research/analyse_data.py) to analyse the data uses the following metrics:
+The [code](https://github.com/thampiman/Data-Science/blob/master/Communications-Research/analyse_data.py) to analyse the data requires pandas, numpy and pandasql.
+The following metrics are used:

 1. Number of publications
 2. Number of citations
 3. Quality index = Number of citations / Number of publications

-The following graph shows the quantity and quality of papers over the years.
+The graph below shows the quantity and quality of papers over the years.

 ![Quantity and Quality over the years](Communications-Research/images/overall_quantity_quality.jpg)

 ## Top Trends
-Keywords from all the papers are analysed and the highly cited topics from over the years are shown in the bubble chart below.
+The highly cited topics from over the years are shown in the bubble chart below.

 ![Top Trends](Communications-Research/images/tag_cloud.png)